 Debugging and tuning a distributed system is inherently difficult.
 Building an operating system that spans multiple network nodes and continues to operate properly in the face of network partitions is even harder.
 Because each Akka application is unique, customers find distributed systems built with Akka to be expensive to maintain.

-For most users, is better for a vendor to maintain libraries for building distributed systems, because the vendor can amortise the maintenance cost over many systems.
+For most software engineering projects, it is better to use vendor-supplied or open source libraries for building distributed systems, because the library maintainers can amortise the maintenance cost over many systems.
 This allows users to focus on their problem, instead of having to develop and maintain the complex and difficult-to-understand plumbing for their distributed application.

 Akka is a poor choice for apps that need to do small amounts of computation on high volumes of messages where latency must be minimal and roughly equal for all messages.
 Kafka Streams is a better choice for those types of apps, because programmers can focus on the problem at hand, without having to build and maintain a custom distributed operating system.
 KTable is also a nice abstraction to work with.